Metacat does not handle attribute XPATH queries correctly

 The SQL code will need to be modified to handle the cases.

-#3 Updated by Chris Jones almost 16 years ago
+#3 Updated by Chris Jones about 16 years ago

 In QuerySpecification.java, when searching for attributes in the XPATH